stevecj/client_for_poslynx/README.md

-When one session is in progress, and a new session makes a request, the new request will attempt to override any pending request of the first session, and to "detach" the other session so that any subsequent of its subsequent request attemtps will be rejected and fail with exceptions.
+When one session is in progress, and a new session makes a request, the new request will attempt to override any pending request of the first session, and to "detach" the other session so that any of its subsequent request attemtps will be rejected and fail with an exception.

 In order to avoid race conditions and to ensure that every response that is received is returned to the session that made the corresponding request, the following rules apply.

-1. If one session has a pending `PinPadReset` (`PPRESET`) request, and a new session makes a `PinPadReset` request, then the first session receives an exception, and the response is returned to the second session.
+1. If one session has a pending request, a new session makes a different kind of request, and then a response to the **second** request is received, then the first session receives an exception, and the second session will have the response reurned.
-2. If one session has a pending request, a new session makes a different kind of request, and then a response to the first request is received, then the first session will have that response returned and will be detached.
+2. If one session has a pending request, a new session makes a different kind of request, and then a response to the **first** request is received, then the first session will have that response returned and will be detached.
 The second session continues waiting for the subsequent response (to its request).
-3. If one session has a pending request, a new session makes a different kind of request, and then a response to the second request is received, then the first session receives an exception, and the second session will have the response reurned.
+2. If one session has a pending `PinPadReset` (`PPRESET`) request, and a new session makes a `PinPadReset` request, then the first session receives an exception, and the response is returned to the second session.
 4. If one session makes a request other than a `PinPadReset`, and a new session makes a request of the same type, then the new session's request fails immediately with an exception.

-An important consequence of the rules above is that if the first request made by a new session is a `PinPadReset`, then it will be able to successfully interrupt any existing session.
+An important consequence of the rules above is that if the first request made by a new session is a `PinPadReset`, then it will always be able to successfully interrupt any existing session.
 If it starts with any other kind of request, however, then it has the potential to fail as described in rule #4.

+For that reason, you should generally start any session with a Pin Pad Reset request, and only do otherwise if you have considered the consequences with respect to the rules above.

 ### Using the `EM_Connector` adapter